hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 The above command will start the Fabric network and the FSC network, and store all configuration files under the `./testdata` directory.
 The CLI will also create the folder `./cmd` that contains a go main file for each FSC node.
-The CLI compiles these go main files and then runs them.
+These go main files  are synthesized on the fly, and the CLI compiles and then runs them.

 If everything is successful, you will see something like the following: